This is a companion post for ‘How to Start a Blog‘.

 These next 2 aren’t mistakes so much as fables about the Golden Rule.

-- Not really a mistake so much as a comment.
-Never hesitate to try and make connections.
+- Never hesitate to try and make connections.
 I signed up for BlueHost through a link on Physician on Fire’s site rather than just sign up on my own.
 (Why not throw someone a referral right?)
 Later that week, I got a mention on his site (The Sunday Best) that led to one of my best traffic days ever.
 That’s the way the world works people, we help each other out.

 - Another example, I found a guy on Reddit who did not know about RockStar Finance and I pointed him in the right direction.
 We exchanged links on our blogrolls and it turns out he is a FIRE O.G. (earlyretirementdude) and I get hits everyday from his popular blog.
 We are a friendly community, make bridges and you will grow.